learn-co-curriculum/cssi-prework-javascript-loops/Readme.md

 } while(i < numbers.length);

 ```
-##For loop
+##For Loops
-We can accomplish the exact same thing with the more concise for loop.
 A for loop repeats until a specified condition evaluates to false.
-Here is the syntax:
+It accomplishes the same thing as a while loop, but is generally used when the number of iterations is known.
+In a for loop, you can initialize the counter variable, define how to increment the counter variable and check your condition all in one line.

 ```javascript
 for ([initialExpression]; [condition]; [incrementExpression]) {statement}
 ```